 Crawl space moisture can create a hazardous environment.
 Air that circulates throughout your home, starts from the bottom and rises.
 This means that air in your crawl space is filtered through your home.
-If you or someone in your home suffers from allergies or asthma it may be time to waterproof your crawl space.
+If you or someone in your home suffers from allergies or asthma, it may be time to waterproof your crawlspace with a vapor barrier.

 Signs of water in your crawlspace:

 strong odor coming in home

 mold growing in home

 Crawl Space Waterproofing – How its done: